ktenzer/openshift-on-openstack-123/README.md

 ## Issue 6: FQDNs cause OCP 3.10 install to fail

 Using FQDNs for masters, nodes or infras breaks OCP 3.10.
 Use short hostname only.
 Also ensure inventory file also only uses short hostname

+## Issue 7: Ansible 2.7 causes control plane to not start

+Don't use ansible 2.7 with OpenShift or OKD 3.11 there is an issue where etcd playbooks won't run which leads to control plane not starting.
+Use 2.6, this is tested and working.
+This deployment will force 2.6 so 2.7 doesnt end up on systems by accident.